South Tipperary

-South Tipperary (Tiobraid Árann Theas) was a county in Ireland.
-It was part of the South-East Region and was also located in the province of Munster.
+South Tipperary (Tiobraid Árann Theas) was a county in Ireland in the province of Munster.
 It was named after the town of Tipperary and consisted of 52% of the land area of the traditional county of Tipperary.
 South Tipperary County Council was the local authority for the county.
 The population of the county was 88,433 according to the 2011 census.
-It was abolished on 3 June 2014, merged with North Tipperary under a new Tipperary County Council.
+It was abolished on 1 June 2014, and amalgamated with North Tipperary to form County Tipperary under a new Tipperary County Council.

-Geography and political subdivisions
+Geography and subdivisions

 The county was part of the central plain of Ireland, but the diversified terrain contained several mountain ranges, notably the Knockmealdowns and the Galtees.
 The county was landlocked and drained by the River Suir.
 The centre of the county included much of the Golden Vale, a rich pastoral stretch of land in the Suir basin which extends into counties Limerick and Cork.